flyteorg/flyte/docs/user_guide/advanced_composition/nested_parallelization.md

     return level1(l=l, chunk=chunk)
 ```

-Overrides let you add additional arguments to the launchplan you are looping over in the dynamic.
+Overrides let you add additional arguments to the launch plan you are looping over in the dynamic.
 Here we add caching:

 ```python
 @workflow